Solar Thermal Systems and the Renewable Heat Incentive

 Are Grants Available?

-A grant to put towards the cost of installing solar thermal is available.
 Through the Renewable Heat Premium Payment (RHPP) you can apply for a one-off payment, which varies depending on the type of renewable heat technology installed.
 Solar thermal systems are eligible for £600 of financial assistance.
 RHPP vouchers will be available up until the end of March 2014, when the RHI will begin.

 More about Solar Thermal from Worcester Bosch Greenskies